tobiste/ptrotR/README.md

 [![R-CMD-check](https://github.com/tobiste/PlateTectonicMotionR/workflows/R-CMD-check/badge.svg)](https://github.com/tobiste/PlateTectonicMotionR/actions)
 <!-- badges: end -->

-# PlateTectonicMotionR
+# ptrotR
-**PlateTectonicMotionR** is a free and open-source **R** package for analysing and reconstructing plate motion.
+**ptrotR** is a free and open-source **R** package for analysing and reconstructing plate motion.

 ## Prerequisites

 You must have R installed on your system (see http://r-project.org).
-Additionally, to install PlateTectonicMotionR from Github, you also need the devtools package.
+Additionally, to install ptrotR from Github, you also need the devtools package.
 This can be installed by typing the following code at the R command line prompt:

 ```
 install.packages("remotes")